Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Which tribunals or courts have jurisdiction to hear complaints?

 The Canada Industrial Relations Board has jurisdiction over all matters relating to labour relations.
 The Canadian Human Rights Tribunal has jurisdiction with respect to alleged violations of the Canadian Human Rights Act.
-The minister of labour can appoint a referee to hear an appeal concerning labour standards matters or an adjudicator to hear unjust dismissal complaints.
-Occupational health and safety orders can be appealed to an appeals officer appointed by the Ministry of Labour.
+The Minister of Employment, Workforce Development and Labour can appoint an adjudicator to hear an appeal concerning labour standards matters or to hear unjust dismissal complaints.
+Occupational health and safety orders can be appealed to an appeals officer appointed by the ministry.
 Wrongful dismissal claims may be brought in the courts of the province or territory where the employee was employed.

 What is the procedure and typical timescale?